PMC/AllThingsEUCStore-lab/README.md

 ## Introduction

-The AllThingsEUCStore-lab is a project that simulates an EUC store environment.
-It is designed for educational purposes, allowing users to interact with and understand the workings of an EUC store application.
-The project includes a web interface for managing products and orders.
+The AllThingsEUCStore-lab is a project that simulates an Electric Unicycle (EUC) Store environment.
+It is designed for educational purposes, allowing users to interact with and understand the workings of an E-Commerce store web application.
+The project includes a web interface for managing products and orders and a Store API with a local SQLite database that is included in this repository.

 ## Features